Cookie

 sudo defaults write /Library/Preferences/com.apple.loginwindow LoginwindowText "Your message here"

-Just log off your account or restart your computer, and the message will now greet you every time you log in to use your computer.
-If you want to change the message seasonally or remove it altogether, just use the command:
+Make sure you log out of your account or restart your Mac to start seeing the greeting message when you log back in.
+This message will then appear every single time you log into your computer.
+If you want to change the message seasonally or remove it altogether, just use the command below:

 sudo defaults delete /Library/Preferences/com.apple.loginwindow LoginwindowText

-Using Terminal tricks is one way to get more computer savvy, have fun with the native features of macOS, and customize your computer to your preferences.
-Here’s a cheat sheet with the most commonly used Terminal commands and shortcuts.
+Using Terminal tricks is one way to get more computer savvy, have fun with the native features of macOS, and customize your computer according to your preferences.
+Here’s a cheat sheet that lists some of the most commonly used Terminal commands and shortcuts.

 Shortcuts